innovationOUtside/vce-generic-guide/compute_home.md

 The Compute Home online hosted VCE is provides the simplest way of accessing a module's VCE.
 No local software installation is required other than a modern web browser, although you will need an internet connection  to access the service.
 In principle, you should be able to access the online VCE using a smartphone or tablet device as well as a laptop or desktop computer.
 However, you may find the screen size and on-screen keyboard a limiting factor on usability when using mobile devices.
 We recommend the use of the Chrome web browser for using the Compute Home online VCE.

 A link to the online Compute Home service will be typically be found on the module website in the *Resources* section, often under the heading *Computing Resources*.
 For modules where the VCE is only required in particular study block, the *Computing Resources* may appear in a particular block resources section.
 Click the *Compute Home* link to get started.
 You should see an entry for your particular module.
 For example, {numref}`your_compute_home_page` shows a VCE launcher link for the October 2021 presentation of the TM129 module.

-Click the *Start* button to launch the environment.
+Click the *Start* button for the *{{mnamecode}} {{PCODE}}* VCE to launch the environment.

 ```{figure} md_assets/media/image2.png
 :name: your_compute_home_page